-Pre-requisites: Good results at Level 1
+Pre-requisites: Good results at Level 1 including the external exam.

 A course of English is advised but not compulsory at Year 12 and leads towards the National Certificate of Educational Achievement Level 2.
-This course aims to strengthen literacy and academic English, with one option leading towards a Tertiary Study pathway and another towards work readiness.
+This course aims to strengthen literacy and academic English.

-The NCEA Level 2 External Examination English course covers a range of Achievement Standards and Unit Standards, some assessed internally during the course of the year, and some externally in November.
+The NCEA Level 2 External Examination English course covers 3 Achievement Standards, assessed internally during the course of the year, and up to 2 standards taken externally in November.
 Homework comprises regular reading and literary analysis, plus study towards specific standards and revision for external essay-based examinations.
-Students will aim to gain a minimum of 16 credits and will select from the following standards:
+Students will aim to gain a minimum of 17 credits and will select from the following standards:

-Standard Details Credits 91101 AS 2.4 Produce a selection of crafted and controlled writing 6 Internal 91102 AS 2.5 Construct and deliver a crafted and controlled oral text 3 Internal 91104 AS 2.7 Analyse significant connections across texts 4 Internal 91107 AS 2.10 Analyse aspects of visual and/or oral texts through close viewing and/or listening 3 Internal
+Standard Details Credits 91101 AS 2.4 Produce a selection of crafted and controlled writing 6 Internal 91104 AS 2.7 Analyse significant connections across texts 4 Internal 91107 AS 2.10 Analyse aspects of visual and/or oral texts through close viewing and/or listening 3 Internal